daniel-j/usdx-linux-builder/README.md

 `chroot debootstrap curl`

+This requires about 5GB free space.

 To build the game, run `make`.

 This will download the version of the game specified in the Makefile, and then proceeds to set up chroots and compile the game.
 It then compresses it to a file.
-It requires about 5GB free space.

 To just download the source code, run `make source`.